Privacy January 2026 · 14 min read

 Someone asked for your ID.
 Maybe it's a landlord, maybe it's a Craigslist seller, maybe it's a new job.
 Here's how to know if it's legit—and how to protect yourself if you decide to share.

 So when someone asks you to send a photo of it, your instincts are right to hesitate.
+The question isn't whether sharing your license is risky — it always is.
+The question is whether the risk is justified by the situation.

 The Quick Answer